gabrielpdsilva/Database/README.md

 # Database
-Repository for database assigments from ETEC ZL (using MySQL, Sql Server...)
+Repository for database assigments from ETEC ZL and FATEC ZL (using MySQL, Sql Server...).